Nav Bhatia: Toronto Raptors superfan

-After the Toronto Raptors won the NBA Championship during the 2018–2019 season, he became the first ever fan to receive an official NBA Championship ring.
+After the Toronto Raptors won the NBA Championship during the 2018–2019 season, he became the first fan to receive an official NBA Championship ring.

 In 2020, the Naismith Memorial Basketball Hall of Fame announced that Bhatia would be one of the first fans memorialized in its new superfan gallery for their 2020 induction class.
-He was officially inducted into the Hall of Fame on May 15, 2021, as part of their ceremonial induction weekend.
+He was officially honoured by the Hall of Fame on May 15, 2021, as part of their ceremonial induction weekend.

 In 2021, Bhatia was announced as the subject of both Superfan: The Nav Bhatia Story, a CBC Television documentary film which aired on December 3, 2021, and Superfan, an upcoming Hollywood studio biopic slated to star Kal Penn as Bhatia.